 In the years that followed, my PhD research at LSBU, with close collaboration with the Laboratory of Acoustics of the University of Le Mans (LAUM), lead me to work on ultra-thin acoustic metamaterials for diffusing sound -- metadiffusers -- that could overcome the engineering constraints of traditional acoustic treatments (mainly thickness) in view of overhauling the acoustic conditions of performing musicians at the Royal Opera House, Covent Garden, London.
 Not only did these structures perfomed well under very thin dimension constraints (14 times thinner), but they also showed great flexibility in terms of effective sound diffusion for large frequency ranges.
 I also worked with the Acoustics & Audio Group of the University of Edinburgh, U.K., on the numerical implementation of such structures into state-of-the-art acoustic simulations for determining virtually the effect these would have on specific room geometries, such as orchestra pits.

-On parallel, I am also the co-founder and treasurer of the Young Researchers in Acoustic Metamaterials (YRAM), a network dedicated to PhD candidates and ECIs (Early Career Investigators) working on acoustic and elastic metamaterials and aiming at enhancing collaborations and co-working between young researchers in this field.
+On parallel, I am also the co-founder and treasurer of the Young Researchers in Acoustic Metamaterials (YRAM) association, a network dedicated to PhD candidates and ECIs (Early Career Investigators) working on acoustic and elastic metamaterials and aiming at enhancing collaborations and co-working between young researchers in this field.
 Since 2018, our main goal is to organise a 3 day-long international Symposium on Acoustic Metamaterials (SAM) each year, as well as co-organizing training schools on these topics.

 contact: eric.ballestero [at] univ-lemans.fr